A reduced-order model for segregated fluid-structure interaction solvers based on an ALE approach: Numerical discretization of the full-order and reduced-order models

-Using a Proper Orthogonal Decomposition (POD) strategy, the required basis functions are obtained through the resolution of the eigenproblem mentioned above (Equation \ref{eigenproblem}), obtained with the method of snapshots by solving Equation \ref{Erom}.
-One can compute the required basis functions as follows:
+using a POD strategy, the required basis functions are obtained through the resolution of the eigenproblem mentioned in \cref{eigenproblem}, obtained with the method of snapshots by solving \cref{Erom}.
+The required basis functions are then computed from the eigenvalues and eigenvectors in \cref{eigenproblem} as

 All the basis functions are collected into a single matrix: